saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 Modify Vagrantfile to use salt provisionner
 -------------------------------------------
-We can now modify the Vagrantfile to provision the VM using salt.
+Let's now modify the Vagrantfile to provision the VM using salt.
 Add the following section in the Vagrantfile (note : it should be as the same indentation level as the other properties):

 .. code-block:: yaml